-British police are investigating a series of “unexplained” deaths Monday after three people were apparently struck by a train in south London ahead of the morning rush hour.
+British police are investigating a series of “unexplained” deaths Monday after three men were apparently struck by a train in south London ahead of the morning rush hour.

-The bodies – which have not yet been identified – were found near the Loughborough Junction station around 7:30 a.m. local time.
+The bodies of the men – believed to be in their 20s – were found alongside spray paint cans near the Loughborough Junction station around 7:30 a.m. local time, according to Sky News.

 "At this time, we are treating their death as unexplained as we make a number of immediate inquiries,” said British Transport Police Detective Superintendent Gary Richardson.
 “I would ask anyone who was near to Loughborough Junction this morning, and saw something which they think might be relevant, please contact us as soon as possible."

 Transport police said the three were hit by a train, according to the Associated Press – but the circumstances surrounding their deaths were not immediately clear.

 Investigators combing the scene for evidence were spotted taking pictures of graffiti, Sky News reported.